 My embarrassment and fear were eventually overridden by an even more intense sensation: Exhaustion.

 Perez says that Zumba doesn’t feel like a workout, and he’s right.
-Zumba feels like a wedding reception where you never leave the dance floor and every song is a line dance choreographed by an ADD-addled bridesmaid.
+Zumba feels like a wedding reception where you never leave the dance floor and every song is a line dance choreographed by a high-strung bridesmaid.

 You burn about the same number of calories you would on a treadmill, but there are more challenges and a greater variety of muscle movements.
 As you get better at the moves, you experience more enjoyment from the class — and a sense of achievement.

 Zumba’s biggest upside: Time flies.
 A lot of working out is monotonous, and when you’re bored, time creeps by slowly.
 But with Zumba, you’re learning dance steps, memorizing them, putting them into combinations, paying attention to the instructor, keeping your distance from the people around you and listening to the music for cues.